Bitdefender vs ESET: side-by-side comparison

 When it comes to protection from malware, Bitdefender and ESET have above average tools for its detection and removal.
 For instance, Bitdefender’s multi-layered ransomware protection not only blocks ransomware attacks but also reverses any damage by restoring encrypted files.

 Additionally, it also has a vulnerability scanner.
 The tool searches for security holes and vulnerabilities that could compromise your device and data in the system, apps, and network.
-Lastly, its Advanced Threat Defense feature uses behavioral detection to protect against zero-day malware as well as other new threats.
+Lastly, its Advanced Threat Defense feature uses behavioral detection to protect against zero-day malware and other new threats.

 ESET also has strong malware protection.
 Its multi-layered protection includes Ransomware Shield, which employs behavior-based detection to block malware.
 Besides that, ESET also protects against botnet malware, quickly blocking and reporting any detected malicious communication.
 Meanwhile, its Exploit Blocker blocks attacks on commonly exploited applications like browsers, PDF readers, and email clients.

 During our in-house testing, 10 malware samples were planted on the device, and a full scan was performed with each provider.
-For Bitdefender, the scan took 20 minutes and it was able to find all of the planted malware samples.
+For Bitdefender, the scan took 20 minutes, and it found all of the planted malware samples.

 ESET, on the other hand, did the full scan in 13 minutes, identifying only 7 out of 10 planted malware.
 In terms of resource usage, both providers are very similar, with a CPU usage between 1.1% and 4%.

-Both Bitdefender and ESET include a firewall, but only in their higher-tier plans.
+Both Bitdefender and ESET come with a firewall, but only in their higher-tier plans.
 With Bitdefender, you get a customizable one, which allows you to tweak things like application or network access, rules, and network adapter settings.

 As for ESET, it has 4 different filtering modes.
 Automatic is the default mode that allows most outbound traffic and blocks most inbound traffic except for those from the trusted zone.